Microsatellite Instability

 If a filter is not passed, the site is counted toward total assessed site, but is not counted toward unstable sites even though distance and P-value pass the thresholds.

-Summarize stats and produce a report in the given assessed site count, unstable site count, the percentage of unstable sites in all assessed sites and the sum of the Jensen-Shannon distance of all the unstable sites.
+Summarize stats and produce a report in the JSON output file given assessed site count, unstable site count, the percentage of unstable sites in all assessed sites and the sum of the Jensen-Shannon distance of all the unstable sites.
 The parameter values mentioned above are also reported.

 tumor-only